 World Oceans Day

 The idea of the day was proposed by Canada at the Rio Earth Summit in 1992.
-This year the theme is plastic pollution prevention and cleaning the ocean of marine litter are the current main focus.
-Things are so much worse now that it would be wise to consider every day oceans day and avoid plastic packaging.
+Plastic pollution prevention and cleaning the ocean of marine litter are the current main focus.
+Things are so much worse now that it would be wise to consider every day Oceans Day and avoid plastic packaging.
 But remember that what goes in our streams and our storm water systems are also potential ocean pollutants.
 Leave nothing but your footprints on our beaches and why not take a bag with you to pick up tidal trash or become a plogger.